microsoft/playwright/docs/src/auth.md

 relies on a disk location.
 User data directories are specific to browser types and cannot be shared across browser types.

-User data directories can be used with the `launchPersistentContext` API.
+User data directories can be used with the [`method: BrowserType.launchPersistentContext`] API.

 ```js
 const { chromium } = require('playwright');